finlaywashere/CSF/specification.md

-# CSM v1.0 specification
+# CSF v1.0 specification

 ## 1.0 Certificate File Contents

-All v1.0 CSM certificate files must start with `---csm-cert-1---`.
+All v1.0 CSF certificate files must start with `---csf-cert-1---`.

 Then in no particular order the certificate must contain a public key and may contain optional certificate flags and other certificate data.